 It’s true that Russians don’t speak many foreign languages, so the main struggle when living in Russia is the communication.
 St. Petersburg, however, is the easiest city to live in Russia.
 On average, more people speak foreign languages (especially German) thank in other Russian cities and all the signs are written in two languages.
 While even in Moscow, for example, all names of the stations in the metro are written in Russian only.

-There are no problems at restaurants, because most of them (at least in the city centre) have employees speaking English and English menus.
+There are no problems at restaurants because most of them (at least in the city center) have employees speaking English and English menus.
 Generally, people in St. Petersburg are moderately friendly and eager to help non-Russia speakers.

 Cost of living in St. Petersburg